 Florence is survived by her daughter, Karen Donohue Fleer, of Providence, RI, and two sisters in NY.

 Services for Florence will be private.
 In lieu of flowers, donations may be made to Hope Hospice, Providence, RI.

-To send flowers to Florence's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Florence Donohue Fleer, please visit our floral store.